Neradoc/circuitpython-sample-scripts/serial/README.md

 - [`find_serial_port.py`](find_serial_port.py)

-I also developped a python tool to help gather information on the connected devices called [discotool](https://github.com/Neradoc/discotool).
-It can be used as a library to find a board and its ports by serial number, drive name, and other criteria (see the examples).
+I also developped a command line python tool to help gather information on the connected devices called [discotool](https://github.com/Neradoc/discotool).
+It can be used as a library to find a board and its ports by serial number, drive name, and other criteria (see the examples in th discotool repository).

 ## The Example Scripts

-SOme parts use the json library, not always available on small SAMD21 (M0) boards, due to lack of space, but they can still be used as templates to insert your own code instead.
+Some parts use the json library, not always available on small SAMD21 (M0) boards, due to lack of space, but they can still be used as templates to insert your own code instead.

 Each example has 3 files.